HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_configure_networking.md

     ssl: true
     # Configuration to set the service type for the HAProxy service.
 Supported values are "ClusterIP", "LoadBalancer", and "NodePort"
     serviceType: "LoadBalancer"
     # Configuration to set the port exposed by the HAProxy Service.
-If this is not set, port 80 is used if SSL offloading is disabled and port 443 if SSL offloading is enabled.
+If the port is not set, then port 80 is used if SSL offloading is disabled, and port 443 if SSL offloading is enabled.
     servicePort:
     # Only applies for the "NodePort" serviceType.
 Configuration to set the NodePort exposed by the HAProxy service.
 If this is not set, a port is automatically selected by Kubernetes
     serviceNodePort: